Gareth Davies (English politician)

-Gareth Mark Davies (born 31 March 1984) is a British politician who has served as Member of Parliament (MP) for Grantham and Bourne, previously Grantham and Stamford, since 2019.
-A member of the Conservative Party, he was the Exchequer Secretary to the Treasury from April 2023 to July 2024.
-He has been the Shadow Financial Secretary to the Treasury since November 2024.
+Gareth Mark Davies (born 31 March 1984) is a British politician who has been Member of Parliament (MP) for Grantham and Bourne, formerly Grantham and Stamford, since 2019.
+A member of the Conservative Party, he previously served as Exchequer Secretary to the Treasury from 2023 to 2024 under Rishi Sunak.

-Davies is a Senior Fellow at the Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government, focusing on the intersection of public policy and global investment.
+Born in Leeds, Davies studied at the University of Nottingham and later completed a Master's of Public Administration at Harvard University.
+He worked at Threadneedle Investments after graduating in 2006 until his election as an MP.
+Financial News named him a rising star in European Finance in 2018.
+He was a volunteer for the Conservative party before his election as an MP.
+He unsuccessfully stood for the Doncaster Central seat in the 2010 general election, and the Leeds Central in the 2017 general election.
+Davies was elected to Parliament in the safe seat of Grantham and Stamford at the 2019 general election.
+He went on to serve on the House of Commons Finance Select Committee and also the Treasury Select Committee.

+Davies was appointed Parliamentary Private Secretary (PPS) at the Department of Health and Social Care before resigning during the 2022 government crisis.
+He became PPS to Chancellor Jeremy Hunt in November of the same year.
+In April 2023, he joined the government as Exchequer Secretary to the Treasury.
+After the defeat of the Conservative party in the 2024 general election, he became Shadow Exchequer Secretary to the Treasury in the caretaker Sunak opposition frontbench.
+After the election of Kemi Badenoch as party leader in November 2024, Davies was promoted to Shadow Financial Secretary to the Treasury, serving in the role until January 2026.
+In July 2025, he was appointed a Shadow Business minister.

 Early life

 Davies was born in Leeds, West Yorkshire, as the eldest of two sons.
 His mother and father were a state primary school teacher and a small business owner respectively.

 He attended state comprehensive schools in Leeds and Hull.
 Davies later completed his undergraduate studies at the University of Nottingham, graduating in 2006.
 He then completed a Master's of Public Administration at the John F. Kennedy School of Government at Harvard University in 2016, focusing on economics, trade, and foreign affairs.
 During his time at Harvard, he travelled to North Korea on a study visit.